bclynch/pomb-old/README.md

 ### Top Priorities

+- FIX THE REST OF THE VIEWS FOR IMGS YOU HAVENT YET (JUNCTURE, TRIP MAP, ETC)
 - Currently trying to get application online
     - test ionic app up and running
     - pomb builds in prod flag so should be ready